dylanlrrb/Please-Contain-Yourself/README.md

 This 'wrapping everything up into one convenient package' concept is called 'containerization' and  Docker containers do something similar with your software, albeit in a very different way.
 Let me try an analogy to explain.
 Say you and your sister both wanted to make a sandwich.
 You want a ham sandwich.
 She wants a peanut butter and jelly sandwich.
 Two drastically different sandwiches... but still sandwiches.
 Using a Virtual Machine to containerize your piece of software would be the equivalent of building an entirely new kitchen in order to accommodate the making of two different sandwiches.
 By this I mean Virtual Machines include the application, the necessary binaries and libraries, and an ENTIRE guest operating system -- all of which can amount to tens of GBs.

 Docker begs the question, why not just share the same kitchen?
 Containers include the application and all of its dependencies --but share the kernel with other containers, running as isolated processes in user space on the host operating system.
 Docker containers are not tied to any specific infrastructure: they run on any computer, on any infrastructure, and in any cloud.
-Check out the neat little picture below.
+Check out the neat little picture below that compares a VM (left) to what Docker does (right).

 ![docker](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/0/sharing.png?raw=true)